sealddr/sealddr.github.io/README.md

 I'm so obese that I look like seals, and I'm eager to playing DDR (The dance simulation game published by [Konami Digital Entertainment Co., Ltd.](https://www.konami.com/games/jp/ja/)).
-My Real name is `Masakazu Kadoshita`
+My real name is `Masakazu Kadoshita`

 ## Interested in